Knoxville is a mid-sized city on the Tennessee River that is blossoming as an entrepreneurial hotspot in the Southeast United States.

 LiquidSpace is a company that organizes office space available to rent in cities all around the country, as well as Knoxville.

-Technology Cooperative is an organization that provides area children with access to technology and other resources, but it is also used as co-working space during weekdays.
+Technology Cooperative is an organization that provides area children with access to technology and other resources.
+It’s also used as a co-working space during weekdays.

 The University of Tennessee’s College of Architecture and Design runs the Fab Lab, a 20,000 square foot maker space located in a restored historic building in downtown Knoxville.

 After joining Knox Makers, members have 24/7 access to space’s wide array of tools and small-scale manufacturing equipment as well as prototyping tools.